 WWU President Sabah Randhawa was the guest on the Season 4 Finale of Spark Science, a podcast sponsored by Bellingham's Spark Museum, and hosted by Dr. Regina Barber DeGraaff, WWU STEM Outreach and Inclusion Specialist and instructor in the Physics and Astronomy department.
-In this episode, Sabah recounts his Read more
+In this episode, Sabah recounts his early career as Read more

 June 19, 2018